stacksync/desktop/README.md

 # Introduction

-StackSync (<http://stacksync.com>) is a scalable open source Personal Cloud that implements the basic components to create a synchronization tool.
+StackSync (<http://stacksync.com>) is an open source Personal Cloud that implements the basic components to create a synchronization tool.